singaround/songbook/songs/grey-funnel-line.md

 I'll pass the time like some machine\
 Until the waters turn to green\
-Then I'll dance on down that walk ashore\
+Then I'll dance on down that walkashore\
 ***And sail the Grey Funnel Line no more***\
 ***And sail the Grey Funnel Line no more***